-Dubbed as the Summer Capital of the Philippines due to its cool mountain weather, Baguio surely has a lot of amazing things to offer.
+Dubbed as the Summer Capital of the Philippines due to its cool mountain climate, Baguio surely has a lot of amazing things to offer.
 Pine trees were found in every corner of the city lending it the nickname “City of Pines”.
 There’s no shortage of parks and restaurants where people could spend quality time with their family and barkada.
 Bunch after bunch of fresh strawberries are found everywhere in the market.
 True enough, it’s too beautiful that staying here for a day wouldn’t be enough.

 We had a family vacation in Baguio way back 2004.
 And now after 15 years, I’m finally back!
 But this time not for a vacation.
 We stayed in Baguio for 4 days to attend a 3-day Christian conference in Hilltop St. That being said, we only had one day to explore the city.
-Thanks to the great invention of motorbikes as it allowed us to cover more places with a very limited time and budget!
+We’re thankful for motorcycle rentals as it allowed us to cover more places with a very limited time and budget!

 We started the tour at around 9am.
 Among the sites we visited were Mines View Park, Wright Park, The Mansion, Botanical Garden, and Camp John Hay.
 You may include more places like Burnham Park but we did not include it as we already explored it on our first day.
 Our tour ended at around 4pm as our bus leaves for Cubao at 4:30pm.